ryangreenberg/rack-info/README.md

 Connection: close
 ```

-For more complex cases, use a `Rack::Metadata::Config` object:
+For more complex cases, use a `Rack::Info::Config` object:

 ```
-use(Rack::Metadata, Rack::Metadata::Config.new do |config|
+use(Rack::Info, Rack::Info::Config.new do |config|
   # Set any desired options; see Configuration below
   config.metadata = {:git => `git rev-parse HEAD`.strip, :host => Socket.gethostname}
   config.is_enabled = lambda {|env| [true, false].sample }